 Kindergarten fee deposit: This payment secures a child’s place at the service and is payable on acceptance of enrolment.
 The deposit is retained as part payment on term fees.
 Families eligible for the Kindergarten Fee Subsidy (see below) are not required to pay the deposit.
 Families experiencing hardship should discuss any difficulties with the service.
 Parents/guardians are required to pay a $100 fee deposit on offer of a place.
 This payment is retained and deducted from Term 2 fees.

-Capital Improvement Contribution: Included in the term fees is a Capital Improvement Contribution of $25 per family per term.
-The levy was adopted to fairly share the burden of fundraising between the kindergarten families, guarantee a minimum funding base for each year, and reduce the level of fundraising activity and therefore the workload of the Social Subcommittee during the year.

 Excursion/service event charge: At times throughout the year an additional excursion(s) or event(s) may be arranged where it is considered relevant to the service’s program and the children’s interests.
 At this time any additional costs to families are taken into consideration before a decision is made (refer to Excursions and Service Events Policy).

-Refundable levy: The participation of parents/guardians is encouraged by the service and can help to keep costs more affordable.
+Maintenance levy (refundable levy): The participation of parents/guardians is encouraged by the service and can help to keep costs more affordable.
 As not all families are able to assist at the service, a refundable levy system has been introduced to replace volunteering or fundraising activities.
 Payment will be refunded to parents/guardians on participation in specified activities which may include working bees, maintenance, and gardening etc. Eligible concession card holders will not be required to pay this levy.
 The levy is not intended to be a barrier to participation and families experiencing difficulties should discuss this with the service.
-A levy of $90 per family per year is included in Term 1 fees charged by Summerhill Park Kindergarten.
+A levy of $120 per family per year is included in Term 1 fees charged by Summerhill Park Kindergarten.
 This levy is refunded to parents/guardians in Term 4 where participation in approved activities has occurred.

 Non-refundable levy: This levy is retained by the service and is included in the total fees charged by the service.